 Skip to main content

-Check ChatGPT Pro Codex Usage Limit: Dashboard, /status, Pro 5x/20x, and Credits
+Check ChatGPT Pro Codex Quota Reset: Usage Dashboard, /status, Pro 5x/20x, and Credits

 A

 ChatGPT Pro gives Codex much more headroom, but not unlimited access.
-Use the Codex usage dashboard and /status before reading Pro 5x, Pro 20x, credits, or API billing.
+Check the Codex usage dashboard and /status before reading reset windows, credits, or API billing.

-Check ChatGPT Pro Codex Usage Limit: Dashboard, /status, Pro 5x/20x, and Credits
+Check ChatGPT Pro Codex Quota Reset: Usage Dashboard, /status, Pro 5x/20x, and Credits

 ChatGPT Pro gives Codex much more headroom, but it does not turn Codex into unlimited access.
-Start in the Codex usage dashboard or run /status in the active CLI session, then read the 5-hour window, weekly pressure, credits, and API-key boundary separately.
+Start in the Codex usage dashboard or limit banner, then run /status in the active CLI session; only after that should you read the visible reset window, weekly pressure, credits, and API-key boundary.

 Use this order before upgrading, waiting, or buying credits: